SparkysWidgets/MCP3221-Library/README.md

 ##### Quick list of Smoothing methods used in this driver
 - Rolling/Moving average, uses an array to store data points, oldest is removed and current reading is added in as array is shifted to move with dataset
 - Exponential moving average using power of 2 division(POWER) to avoid unnecessary float math, approximates a moving average while only using current data point
+- Number of rolling average samples have been increased to 20 will wait to see if this is adequate or not.

 License Info
 -------------------------